 Video conferencing assists with collaboration and momentum when team members aren’t able to meet in person.
 It also gives a personal touch to client meetings.
 There is no denying the benefits of video conferencing; however, not all video conferencing platforms are created equal.

 You may have heard a lot about the video conferencing platform Zoom lately, and for good reason.
 The platform allows businesses to quickly and easily schedule and conduct high-quality video conferencing meetings.
 You can also record the meeting, share your screen, create a ‘waiting room,’ and more.

 This article will show you how to use Zoom video conferencing and how to best utilize it for your business needs.
 Of note, Zoom has free and paid options.

-Get your business online quickly with our Business Web Hosting plans.
+Get your business online quickly with our Shared Web Hosting plans.

 Setting Up an Account

 Setting up an account with Zoom is easy.
 You have the option to sign up using email, a Google account or a Facebook account.
 Whichever you choose, follow the prompts until the signup process is complete.
 When you want to sign in to the platform, you will use the method you chose to create your account.
 For example, if you chose to use your Google account to create your Zoom account, you would sign in with your Google account the next time you wanted to access your Zoom account.
 Remember the method you chose so you’re able to log back into your account easily when needed.

 Once your account has been created, you’re going to land on your dashboard home screen.
 This is where you’ll be able to see upcoming meetings, past meetings, and schedule future meetings.
 This screen will also allow you to access the many settings associated with your account.